 - Sonos Roam vs Sonos Move: which one is best for you?

-Other than the reality that nobody actually needs a wireless speaker, the answer to this question will depend on the marks you make in a few tick boxes.
 The Roam certainly isn’t the best-sounding wireless speaker you can buy for this money, which is why we gave it four stars in our review, so it’s a good question to ask yourself.

 Firstly, do you have any other Sonos products or do you plan to?
 If the answer is no, then you’re possibly best off looking elsewhere for a go-everywhere speaker at this price.
 The integration to Sonos’s network is a huge selling point for the Roam, so really should be something you require in order to go this way.

 Otherwise, if you do have a family of Sonos speakers looking to adopt, you should ask yourself how you want to use your portable speaker.
 Because, as mentioned, if what you really need is a garden speaker then you might be better off with the Sonos Move.
 It’s more expensive, but it does also sound better, and can withstand the elements just as well.

 If your answers to those are that you don’t need Sonos or ultra-portability from your new wireless speaker, then we’d be surprised if you didn’t find yourself better served by something else entirely.
 There are plenty of great-sounding options that offer battery power, wi-fi and voice assistants, from a range of trustworthy brands, and you’ll find them lurking on our best portable speakers page.

 Is the Sonos Roam waterproof?
 Can it be used outside?

 The IP67 rating means the Roam is watertight enough to deal with rain or snow, and Sonos promises it’ll operate in more extreme high and low temperatures as well.